 Minimum sampling requirements were not met at 12 core sites: eight in Manitoba, two in Newfoundland Labrador, one in Saskatchewan, and one in New Brunswick.
-The stations are remote, making sampling during the winter months difficult, dangerous and costly.
-These stations, however, were closely evaluated by local water quality experts, and were included because the data were consistent with previous years and were considered representative of local water quality.
+The sites are remote, making sampling during the winter months difficult, dangerous and costly.
+These sites, however, were closely evaluated by local water quality experts, and were included because the data were consistent with previous years and were considered representative of local water quality.

 3.4 Data completeness